psychemedia/storytelling-notes/time.md

 https://mylesdungan.com/tag/curtis-v-march/: "The prominence of local time—i.e. the actual time at a specific location, rather than a centralised version of same—came about in the United Kingdom in 1858.
 At that time we were members of the august configuration of stroppy nations.
 On 25 November of that year the defendant in Curtis v March, due to be heard by a judge in Dorchester failed to show up for his hearing and lost his case.
-He appealed on the basis that he’d been told to be in court at 10.00 am and had turned up on time, according to the local time on the town clock, but not in line with GMT.
-He won his appeal and that ruling defined ‘time’ in the UK as local, until the 1880 legislation which standardised it in Britain and left us twenty-five minutes adrift."
+He appealed on the basis that he'd been told to be in court at 10.00 am and had turned up on time, according to the local time on the town clock, but not in line with GMT.
+He won his appeal and that ruling defined 'time' in the UK as local, until the 1880 legislation which standardised it in Britain and left us twenty-five minutes adrift."

 Two noons - http://historymatters.gmu.edu/d/5748/ - move to standard time cf clocks forward/back.